What is a High Risk Investment?

 Venture Capital refers to a pooled investment fund that seeks to invest in private market companies from their early days through to their last funding round before exit (either through a trade sale, IPO, or other).
 Venture Capital is deemed a long term risky investment as many of the companies backed will return little to nothing.
 The goal is to back one or two within a portfolio that return many times their initial investment and cover all other loses.
 Venture Capital Trusts are simply publicly listed venture capital funds that operate with a few minor additional restrictions.

-Angel Investing refers to the early stage private market investments made by individuals investing their own money in hopes of long term significant returns from their investment.
+Angel Investing refers to the early stage private market investments (typically, this involves investments in startups) made by individuals investing their own money in hopes of long term significant returns from their investment.
 Angels will often provide more than finance to the companies they invest in, opening doors to their own networks of experts, suppliers, distributors, and other investors.
 Angels often invest as a group, formalised they are known as syndicates.